argoproj/argo-events/docs/triggers/kafka-trigger.md

 1. Consider a scenario where you are expecting a file drop onto a Minio bucket and want to place that event on a Kafka topic.

-1. Set up the Minio Event Source and Gateway [here](https://argoproj.github.io/argo-events/setup/minio/).
+1. Set up the Minio Event Source [here](https://argoproj.github.io/argo-events/setup/minio/).
    Do not create the Minio sensor, we are going to create it in next step.

 1. Lets create the sensor,